cxengage/cxengage.github.io/cxengage-api-doc/Create-Integration.md

 ## Description

-Retrieves specific integration from the given tenant.
+Posts specific integration for the given tenant.

 ### Parameters